EuroPython/website/data/pages-content/mentorship.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HpSbrqmiSeI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

-### First-Time Speaker Workshop - Thursday 1 June 2023, 18.00 CEST

-In this workshop, we'll have experienced speakers from the EuroPython community to share their know-how on delivering an effective talk.
-We hope this will help you learn something meaningful about public speaking before your presentation at EuroPython 2023.

-A recording of the session will be made available after the event.

 ## 3. Speaker Placement Programme